wyandotte/hoi4-icon-search/CONTRIBUTING.md

 		"tags": ["Kaiserreich", "KR", "production", "transportation"]
 	},
 ```
+- **name**: The in-game name used in a focus tree or idea file, this name will be copied when a user clicks on the icon.

-Make sure they have a comma after the last bracket, and that the image path is correct.
-Each tag needs to be enclosed in quotes and separated by comma's.
+- **image**: Path to the PNG image file.
+Make sure it is correct.
+- **tags**: Each tag needs to be enclosed in quotes and separated by comma's.

+Make sure that there is a comma after each bracket.

 3. These changes are not immediately visible on the live site, the code needs to be compiled manually.
+Creating a PR will automatically notify the collaborators.

 ## Building the project